-Iran is typically hot and dry.
-However, it also has subfreezing temperatures and heavy snowfall during winters, especially in the northwest.
-It also has a steady rainfall throughout the year along the Caspian Coast.
+Iran is typically hot and dry, but it also has sub-freezing temperatures and heavy snowfall during winters, especially in the northwest.
+The Caspian Coast experiences steady rainfall throughout the year.

 Summer in Iran is the longest season and lasts from late May to September.
 It is hot and dry except on the Caspian Coast where rainfall starts as early as mid-summer and lasts through to winter’s end.
-Summer highs rarely exceed 84°F (29°C) in most of the country.
-However, temperatures rise as high as 100.4°F (38°C) in the east and its desert areas.
+Summer temperatures rarely exceed 84°F (29°C) in most of the country, but can rise as high as 100°F (38°C) in the east and desert areas.

-Autumn in Iran is short, spanning just October to November.
+Autumn in Iran is short, lasting only from October to November.
 Temperatures begin to drop and rainfall arrives in most parts of the country by November.

-Winters in Iran are cool, especially in the northwest where it drops below freezing and snows, often heavily.
-From December until mid-March, the weather will remain cool, below 50°F (10°C) and sometimes below 32°F (0°C).
+Winters in Iran are cool, especially in the northwest where the temperature drops below freezing, and it snows, often heavily.
+From December until mid-March, the weather will remain cool and tends to stay below 50°F (10°C), while occasionally dropping below 32°F (0°C).
 This is also the wettest time of year.

-A major concern for expats is the combination of humidity and heat.
+A major concern for expats in Iran during summer is the combination of humidity and heat.
 Heat exhaustion is a threat to unprepared or sickly residents and can be fatal.
-In addition, sudden violent storms can cause property damage and injury.
-Dust storms can often result in fatalities.
-There are also frequent earthquakes in Iran.
-These are often both damaging and lethal, especially when occurring close to the capital area.
-Two final environmental considerations for expats include pollution and water security in Iran.
-The level of pollution in cities like Tehran will adversely affect those with sensitive respiratory systems.
-Water availability is a pressing current and future challenge.
-To mitigate these challenges, it's best to prepare as much as possible beforehand.
+In addition, sudden violent storms, usually during the rainy season can cause property damage and injury, and dust storms can result in fatalities.
+There are also frequent earthquakes in Iran, which can occur at any time of year.
+These are frequently damaging and lethal, especially when occurring close to Tehran.